 Needless to say, it’s important that we build trust with our canine subjects quickly and get them to like us, regardless (or more often than not, despite) of how stressful our environment or shoot location might be.

-To accomplish this I rely primarily on a technique that I affectionately refer to as “passing the sniff test”.
+To accomplish this I rely heavily on a technique that I refer to as “passing the sniff test”.

 WHAT EXACTLY IS “THE SNIFF TEST”?

 You may already be familiar with this technique, though possibly under a different name or in slightly differing circumstances.